wblommaert/data-visualisation/README.md

 ## Log entries

+**24/11/2014 - Started reading through tutorials**

+- Found a very nice resource for tutorials at [Dashing D3.js](https://www.dashingd3js.com/table-of-contents)
+- It pretty much shows the power of D3.js in an easily learned fashion

 **14/11/2014 - Had a better look at the syntax D3.js uses**

 - The way you write code in D3 feels like jQuery: easy, fast and readable
 - Selectors feel exactly like jQuery, it's like they've known each other for years

 **09/11/2014 - Implementing D3.js compared to the static and svg chart**

 - Playing around with the D3 API to get the same result as js and svg

 **23/10/2014 - Made a basic sample project, trying out some things**